survivejs/webpack-book/manuscript/appendices/03_hmr_with_react.md

 ## Conclusion

 *react-hot-loader* allows you to set up HMR with webpack.
 It was one of the initial selling points of both and is still a good technique.
 The setup takes care, but after you have it running, it's nice.

+To recap:

+* Setting up *react-hot-loader* requires changes to Babel, webpack, and application.
+* On Babel level you must enable *react-hot-loader/babel* plugin.
+* Webpack configuration has to inject `'react-hot-loader/patch'` entry before the application.
+* Application has to be wrapped into `AppContainer` provided by *react-hot-loader*.
+* The setup may get easier to manage as *react-hot-loader* develops further.
+* HMR can be configured to work with Redux by implementing `module.hot.accept` against reducers.
+* Webpack makes it convenient to work with `.jsx` files.
+* *create-react-app* allows you to get started fast with webpack and React.